thirza258/endorbit/README.md

 ## Overview

+# Build Your Bot

+## Overview

 Endorbit is an e-commerce bot that uses a Flipkart product dataset to recommend products based on your prompt.
+The bot is built with a tech stack that includes Faiss RAG and OpenAI embeddings for large-scale search and retrieval, and it uses Django REST framework to create its own API.
+The frontend is developed using React, TypeScript, and Tailwind CSS.
+The AI capabilities are powered by OpenAI, and the product data is sourced from a Kaggle dataset, which can be found [here](https://www.kaggle.com/datasets/PromptCloudHQ/flipkart-products).

+You can also access the chatbot website from [website](https://endorbit.vercel.app/).
+## Installation

+1. Clone the repository:
+    ```bash
+    git clone <repository_url>
+    cd Build_your_bot
+    ```

+2. Install the required packages:
+    ```bash
+    pip install -r requirements.txt
+    ```

+3. Create a `.env` file from the example:
+    ```bash
+    cp .env.example .env
+    ```

 ## Installation